me3zaAKAgoat/cub3d/README.md

 ## prio

+- [ ] parsing should account for doors !!
+- [ ] check that the view angle and all the important macros are the same on bonus and mandatory
+- [ ] !!!!!!!! can phase through walls in collisions.
 - [ ] fix hitbox/wall collisions
 - [ ] remove fps counter pre ship
 - [x] put textures on maps